emmaroche/assignment2-emmaroche/README.md

 ## Features.

- + Added new views for login and sign up authentication
+ + Added new views for login and sign up authentication.

+ + Added style to login and sign up views to match the current theme of the web app.

  + Added protected routes onto every page expect the main home page so you will have to sign up/login to access these routes.

- + Added two new API routes, including a parameterised URL for Latest movies that have been put out and Movie release dates for different countries.
+ + Added two new API routes, including a parameterised URL, for Latest movies that have been put out and Movie release dates for different countries.

  + Added React App integration where the React app makes a request to the Web API which would then request data from TMDB.

- + Mongo integration.
+ + Mongo integration where I connected to the mongodb database, created a db folder with an index.js file where I imported the db module into it and loaded the user data to Mongodb using seedDB.

  + Use of express middleware such as error handling in the web-api index.js and api/movies/index.js.